DeckerGirl/ENC4265portfolio/AIstatement.md

 Homepage: I have not used AI for the About Me page with the exception of spellcheck.

-Wayback Analysis: I have not yet used any AI for this Reflection post.
+Reflection blog #1 Wayback Analysis: I have not yet used any AI for this Reflection post.

-Quick Start Guide: As this is a vintage assignment, I did not use AI for this reflective blog.
+Reflection blog #2 Quick Start Guide: As this is a vintage assignment, I did not use AI for this reflective blog.

+Reflection blog #3 Prompt A: I have not used AI for this assignment.

+Manual Assessment Memo: